Accounts with multiple entities

 Overview

 Brex lets you easily manage all your spend across multiple subsidiaries and countries from a single dashboard.
 Map your legal* entities in Brex to the correct entities in NetSuite so that you can report and analyze your spend at any level.
-To add your entities and employees to Brex, navigate to Team > Legal entities.
-All companies will have one default entity already created.
+To add your entities and employees to Brex, navigate to Team > Entities.
+All companies will have one default entity already created. *Legal entity in this context refers to an independently incorporated company having a unique legal entity identifier (LEI).

 Adding subsidiary entities